Paralegal: California

-Up until Business and Professions Code § 6450 was signed into law by Governor Gray Davis in 2000, there was little regulation of paralegals in California.
+Until Business and Professions Code § 6450 was signed into law by Governor Gray Davis in 2000, there was little regulation of paralegals in California.
 One of the purposes of regulation under Business and Professions Code § 6450 was to shut down the paralegals who were providing self-help legal services to consumers.
-There had been relatively few consumer complaints against paralegals; instead most of the complaints were from lawyers who urged the California State Bar to police the unauthorized practice of law (UPL).
+There had been relatively few consumer complaints against paralegals; most of the complaints were from lawyers who urged the California State Bar to police the unauthorized practice of law (UPL).

 In response, the State Bar appointed a Public Protection Committee to look at the L.A. bar's claim.
 Then, "in 1988, the Public Protection Committee unanimously recommended that the California legislature completely abolish the state's UPL laws.
 It further concluded that independent paralegals should be allowed to provide all types of legal services as long as they are registered with a state agency and disclose their non-lawyer status to all customers."
 After many local bar associations reacted in dismay, "The California Bar then appointed a third group (The Commission on Legal Technicians) to restudy the issue.
 This commission largely agreed with the conclusions of its predecessors and recommended that non-lawyers be authorized by the California Supreme Court to deliver legal services in several major areas (bankruptcy, family, immigration, and landlord-tenant), under the terms of a licensing scheme that would be supervised by an independent state agency."

 This development culminated in some paralegals being forced to give up the title paralegal for Legal Document Assistant (LDA) in order to administer legal services directly to the public in the allowed areas under California Bus & Prof. Code § 6400.
-Paralegals who are members of professional associations are also bound by those associations' codes of ethics many of which include sections prescribing that members not offer legal services directly to the public without the supervision of an attorney or law firm.
+Paralegals who are members of professional associations are also bound by those associations' codes of ethics, many of which include sections prescribing that members not offer legal services directly to the public without the supervision of an attorney or law firm.